Office of Student and Family Support (SFS)

 Extended learning opportunities are delivered through many forms.
 State-funded Expanded Learning Time (ELT) Schools also use longer school days and/or years to help all students in the school meet higher performance standards by providing additional time for core academics, teacher leadership and collaboration, and enrichment opportunities.
 The Department also supports this work through additional programs and initiatives, such as Charter Schools, Innovation Schools, and School Turnaround Grants.

-Public School Operated School-Age Child Care Programs, operated by a public school, on a regular basis, that provide supervised group care for school-age children during out-of-school time are required to register through this online form with the Department.
+Public School Operated School-Age Child Care Programs, operated by a public school, on a regular basis, that provide supervised group care for school-age children during out-of-school time, or during remote learning time during the COVID-19 pandemic, are required to register through this online form with the Department.
 A copy of the required registration information can be used to prepare information to enter online.
 Programming offered must align with the Quality Standards for Public School Operated School-Age Child Care Programs , wherever appropriate, and be in accordance with local school/district policy and procedure.

 Promoting Adolescent Health through School-Based HIV/STD Prevention and Surveillance

 The following programs build and strengthen districts' capacity to employ evidence-based health promotion and disease prevention efforts designed to improve child and adolescent health, safe and support learning environments, and school success.
 The programs have an overarching goal of reducing teen birth rates, reducing HIV/STDs among adolescents, and providing school-based surveillance.